idealhack/synologynasbot/README.md

 ## See also

-Search magnet links for movies by sending [@moviemagnetbot](https://t.me/moviemagnetbot) IMDb links.
+Search and download movies by sending [@moviemagnetbot](https://t.me/moviemagnetbot) IMDb links.

 ## Troubleshooting